 Which begs the question, who do your students want to see in your class?

-Skype as disruptive educational technology by Clint Lalonde, unless otherwise expressly stated, is licensed under a Creative Commons Attribution 4.0 International License.
+Skype as disruptive educational technology by Clint Lalonde is licensed under a Creative Commons Attribution 4.0 International License.